eslint/eslint/docs/rules/padded-blocks.md

 This rule enforces consistent padding within blocks.

 This rule takes one argument, which can be an string or an object.
 If it is `"always"` (the default) then block statements must start **and** end with a blank line.
 If `"never"`, then block statements should neither start nor end with a blank line.
-By default, this rule ignores padding in switch statements.
+By default, this rule ignores padding in switch statements and classes.

-If you want to enforce padding for switch statements, a configuration object can be passed as the rule argument to configure the cases separately ( e.g. `{ "blocks": "always", "switches": "always" }` ).
+If you want to enforce padding within switches and classes, a configuration object can be passed as the rule argument to configure the cases separately ( e.g. `{ "blocks": "always", "switches": "always", "classes": "always" }` ).

 The following patterns are considered problems when set to `"always"`: